Mubadala GE Capital says to sell most assets to Chicago's Midcap Finco

-Mubadala GE Capital had been evaluating its future structure since GE announced plans in April to sell off most of GE Capital and become a simpler industrial business.
+Mubadala GE Capital had been evaluating its future structure since GE annnounced plans in April to sell off most of GE Capital and become a simpler industrial business.

 In a statement on Wednesday Mubadala GE Capital said it had entered "a sale and purchase agreement" with finance firm Midcap Finco, which is managed by a subsidiary of private equity firm Apollo Global Management.